 What’s the big deal you may wonder?
 After all, a good translation already re-shapes a text at the cultural and linguistic levels.
 However, transcreation goes a step further.
 It requires that the translator become a cultural expert, sensitive to the audience’s emotions, needs and cultural backgrounds.
 Transcreation enhances the translator’s creativity and capacity to tailor the message to the specific target audience.
 The important question here is how close the transcreated message comes to the target audience’s needs.

-At GobiernoUSA.gov we create original content, but we also transcreate; two recent pieces of content are good examples of us exercising transcreation.
+At USAGov en Español (formerly known as GobiernoUSA.gov) we create original content, but we also transcreate; two recent pieces of content are good examples of us exercising transcreation.

 In order to maintain the same emotional responses in the target language, the cultural references to Valentine’s Day, although traditionally not so prevalent in the Hispanic world, were kept in the Spanish version.
 (Not saying that Hispanics aren’t romantic, we also call it “Friendship day!”)
 However, the piece in Spanish diverted from the original text when it directly addressed the fear that immigrants have of being deported if they report abuse.
 The text highlights the resources available to them regardless of their status.
 Finally, there was a paragraph on college safety which was replaced by community safety.
 It offered resources to empower individuals that want to speak out when they know of or witness abuse or domestic violence in their workplace or where they live.